SwitchFS: Asynchronous Metadata Updates for Distributed Filesystems with In-Network Coordination

 \paragraph{Structure.}

-Due to programming constraints that prevent the implementation of complex indexing structures using only registers, {\sys} organizes 32-bit registers similarly to a set-associative cache to store \emph{fingerprints}.
-As shown in \autoref{fig:dataplane-filter}, each stage contains an array of registers, and registers at the same position across stages can be horizontally grouped into a set.
-In our switch configuration, there are ten stages available for the stale set, with each stage containing 131,072 ($2^{17}$) registers.
-This setup allows us to store up to 1,310,720 \emph{fingerprints} within the switch.
-We use the upper 17 bits of the \emph{fingerprint} as the set \emph{index}, while the remaining 32 bits serve as the \emph{tag} to uniquely identify each fingerprint.
+Due to programming constraints that prevent the implementation of complex indexing structures, {\sys} organizes 32-bit registers in a manner similar to a set-associative cache to store fingerprints.
+As \autoref{fig:dataplane-filter} shows, the switch data plane comprises multiple stages, each containing an array of registers.
+Registers at the same position across stages are horizontally grouped into a set.
+In our switch configuration, there are ten stages, and each stage allocates 131,072 ($2^{17}$) registers.
+This setup allows the switch to store up to 1,310,720 fingerprints.
+We use the upper 17 bits of the fingerprint as the set \emph{index}, while the remaining 32 bits serve as the \emph{tag} to uniquely identify each fingerprint.